10up/gutenberg-best-practices/guides/choose-your-adventure.md

 ### 2.a Using Core Blocks + a Block Pattern

-YOu can easily enhance the experience by also adding a block pattern for this arrangement of core blocks.
+You can easily enhance the experience by also adding a block pattern for this arrangement of core blocks.
 This allows editors to quickly and easily create this section whilst leaving them the flexibility to change everything to their liking.

+:::caution
+As mentioned in the [block pattern reference](../reference/03-Blocks/block-patterns.md) patterns have no connection to what created them.
+So any updates you make to the pattern in the future will not update instances that were created before you updated it.
+:::caution

 ### 2.b Using Core Blocks + a Block Pattern with Restrictions